 Why is the Center so important in football?

-The center is the quarterback of the offensive line, a decision maker that the other 4 offensive lineman in his unit look to in order to effectively get the job done.
+The center is the quarterback of the offensive line, one of the most crucial offensive football positions, a decision maker that the other 4 offensive lineman in his unit look to in order to effectively get the job done.
 Tasked with leading his unit, snapping the football, and handling big defensive lineman, his role is not one that should be overlooked.
 The center’s role is vital, and plays a huge part in helping his offensive line unit get in a groove each game to both protect the quarterback, and find success on the ground in the run game.

 While all offensive lineman are best friends of the quarterback, the center and quarterback must possess a trust in one another to help the offense find success each week.
 When the quarterback and center are on the same page, and seeing things in the same manner, the offense will be undoubtedly in position to look to score a lot of points against opposing defenses.